rjrajivjha/recipe-app-api-2/README.md

     admin@admin.com / Admin@12345

 Create user app
-11. create a new project
+11. create a new app
    `docker-compose run --rm app sh -c "python manage.py startapp user"`

 12. In user app - remove the migration, admin and models (as they will be in core app) and tests file.

 13. Go to app.settings.py file and add djangorestframework, users in Installed_apps

+User Management is completed

+Create recipe app
-14.
+14. create a new app
+   `docker-compose run --rm app sh -c "python manage.py startapp user"`